TR-DOS

 TR-DOS is a disk operating system for the ZX Spectrum with Beta Disc and Beta 128 disc interfaces.
 TR-DOS and Beta disc were developed by Technology Research Ltd (UK), in 1984.
 A clone of this interface is also used in the Russian Pentagon and Scorpion machines.

-It became a standard and most disk releases for the ZX Spectrum, especially of modern programs, are made for TR-DOS as opposed to other disk systems.
+It became a standard in Russia and most disk releases for the ZX Spectrum, especially of modern programs, are made for TR-DOS as opposed to other disk systems.

 The latest official firmware version is 5.03 (1986).

 Unofficial versions with various enhancements and bug-fixes have been released since 1990, with the latest being 6.10E (2006).

 TR-DOS handles SS/DS, SD/DD floppy disks.
 All modern versions support RAM Disk and some versions support hard disks.

 Current emulators support TR-DOS disk images in the formats .TRD or .SCL.

 Commands

 The following list of commands is supported by TR-DOS V4.